 What Is Vendor Management?

-Vendor management is defined as the process of fully identifying all the significant companies that aid in the delivery of a product or service to your organization or to your customers on behalf of the organization.
-It involves controlling costs, driving service excellence and mitigating risk to gain increased value throughout the vendor lifecycle.
+Vendor management is the process of identifying and handling the third-party companies who provide significant products and services to an organization.
+It involves a number of responsibilities including controlling costs, ensuring service excellence and mitigating risk throughout the vendor lifecycle.

 What Is Vendor Monitoring?